-Bankruptcy is a legal process by which individuals or businesses can publically declare that they are unable to pay all their bills, as a way to help them get out from under their debt.
-Bankruptcy laws help people and businesses get a fresh start financially by having their assets liquidated in order to pay off their debts, or by creating a repayment plan.
+Bankruptcy is a legal process by which individuals or businesses publicly declare that they can’t pay all their bills; it’s a way to help them get out from under their debt.
+Many companies have bounced back from bankruptcy and continued operations after going through the process.

-The Federal Rules of Bankruptcy Procedure and local rules of each bankruptcy court govern the bankruptcy process.
-The process is overseen by the Bankruptcy Court, which is part of the U.S. courts system.
-Each of the 94 different federal judicial districts handles its own bankruptcy matters.
+The Federal Rules of Bankruptcy Procedure and the rules of local bankruptcy courts govern the bankruptcy process.
+The process is overseen by the U.S. Bankruptcy Court, part of the federal court system.
+Each of the 94 federal judicial districts handles its own bankruptcy matters.
 Bankruptcy cases cannot be filed in state court.

 Types of bankruptcy

 There are six types of bankruptcy, each named after the chapter that outlines it in the U.S. bankruptcy code.

 - Chapter 7: This process wipes out many of the debts owed while also allowing the liquidation of certain assets to repay some of the obligations.

 - Chapter 9: This is available to municipalities such as cities, towns, villages, counties, taxing districts, municipal utilities and school districts to restructure certain debts.

 - Chapter 11: Debt-riddled businesses often use the Chapter 11 process to keep the venture alive by formulating a plan to pay creditors over time.

 - Chapter 12: This process allows financially troubled family farmers and fishers an opportunity to propose and carry out a plan to repay their debts.

 - Chapter 13: The Chapter 13 process lets those in financial trouble keep their property and pay debts over time, usually three to five years.